jeronimomaths/jeronimomaths.github.io/index.md

 layout: page
 ---

-I am a third-year PhD student at the Karlsruhe Institute of Technology in Germany under the supervision of [Claudio Llosa Isenrich](https://www.math.kit.edu/user/llosa/index.html).
+I am a fourth year PhD student at the Karlsruhe Institute of Technology in Germany under the supervision of [Claudio Llosa Isenrich](https://www.math.kit.edu/user/llosa/index.html).
 I expect to obtain my PhD in July 2024.

 In 2020 I completed my Master's at the University of Bonn under the supervision of [Ursula Hamenstädt](https://www.math.uni-bonn.de/people/ursula/).
 Before that, in 2018, I completed my Bachelor's at the National Autonomous University of Mexico (UNAM) under the supervision of [Carlos Prieto](https://paginas.matem.unam.mx/cprieto/).